Festival season is not just for summer guys - it's for life!

 When?
 July, full dates TBC.

 Who?
-Pop punk legends Green Day are the first act to take the stage on July 1st with a "full supporting line up" of similar rock types to be revealed.
+Pop punk legends Green Day take the stage on July 1st with a "full supporting line up" of similar rock types to be revealed.
+They will be followed by Justin Bieber on July 2nd, and Kings Of Leon on the 6th with Tom Petty and Phil Collins bookending the event on the 30th of June and 9th of July respectively.

 Now better known for pop than the indie of its initial days, 2016 saw Bieber and Rihanna take on the headline duties in Chelmsford and Staffordshire with the likes of Troye Sivan and Little Mix building up the rest of the lineup.